 B.A., Psychology, Scripps College; Ed.M. and M.A., Psychological Counseling, Teachers College, Columbia University; M.S., Ph.D., Clinical Psychology, UMass Amherst

 Karin Garber completed her Ph.D. in clinical psychology at UMass in 2017.
 Her dissertation, “Intraracial and Intraethnic Microaggressions Experienced by Korean American Internationally and Transracially Adopted Persons,” focused on the covert slights that Korean adoptees experience from other non adopted Asian and Asian American individuals.
 This work was a triangulation mixed methods study constituting three studies: Study 1 encompassed a qualitative method wherein thematic analysis was used to delineate intraracial and intraethnic microaggressions themes from focus groups comprised of young adult Korean American adoptees; Study 2 then used these themes to create a quantitative assessment of the types of intraracial and intraethnic microaggressions experienced by Korean American adoptees.
 This assessment was then used to determine how these types of microaggressions predict mental health and emotion-related outcomes with Korean American adoptees.
 Further, ethnic identity and coping strategy were analyzed to determine if certain variables buffer the relationship between intraracial and intraethnic microaggressions and mental health and emotion-related outcomes.
 This research has implications for understanding how Korean American adopted individuals negotiate, understand, and experience complex relationships with their same race and ethnicity non adopted counterparts.
-Karin’s clinical internship is with the University of Hawai’i at Mānoa’s Counseling and Student Development Center, and she has recently accepted a postdoctoral residency with Reed College in Portland, Oregon.
-Karin continues to work with the Rudd Adoption Research Program through publishing her microaggressions work with Krystal Cashen, and in consulting with the Adoption Mentoring Partnership with Dr. Hal Grotevant, Albert Lo, and Dr. Quade French.
+Karin completed her clinical internship at the University of Hawai’i at Mānoa’s Counseling and Student Development Center, and a postdoctoral residency at Reed College in Portland, Oregon.
+In 2019, she was appointed Assistant Professor and Associate Director of Pacific Psychology and Comprehensive Health Clinics at Pacific University in Portland Oregon.

 B.A., Neuroscience and Behavior, Mount Holyoke College; M.S., Ph.D., Clinical Psychology, UMass Amherst

 Holly Grant-Marsney completed her doctoral degree in Clinical Psychology with a Child, Adolescent, and Family concentration at UMass Amherst in 2014.
 She subsequently completed her clinical internship and post-doctoral fellowship at the University of New Hampshire.
 While at UMass, she successfully defended her dissertation, entitled "Emotion in Adoptive Narratives: Links to Close Relationships in Emerging Adulthood," and is preparing this work for publication.
 Results of this research indicated that both negative and positive affect in the personal adoption stories were associated with emerging adulthood relationship qualities outside the family.
 Negative affect in the adoption stories recounted by young adults was related to anxious and avoidant attachment styles with close others.
 On the other hand, positive affect in the adoption stories was related to greater relationship satisfaction.
 This research shows one way in which adoption can have lifelong meaning and demonstrates how feelings about adoption can relate to views of close relationships outside the family in emerging adulthood.
 Findings of this study will help assist researchers and practitioners understand the application of the adoption narrative in their work, and the translation of adoptive identity into relationship concepts.
 Her research interests include close relationships and attachment in the adoptive family, adoptive identity and narratives, particularly in adolescence and emerging adulthood.
 Despite the distance, she remains very much involved with the Minnesota-Texas Adoption Research Project.
-Starting this fall, she will be beginning her appointment as assistant professor in the Psychology Department at Bridgewater State University.
+Holly is now Assistant Professor in the Psychology Department at Bridgewater State University (MA).